 • Provides a fact base to inform stakeholder efforts.

-• Explores challenges and opportunities at the global level, and within national and sub-national planning and implementation — including ties between the routine health systems and campaigns.
+• Explores challenges and opportunities at the global level, and within national and sub-national planning and Implementation aims to develop strategies for available or new health interventions in order to improve access to, and the use of, these interventions by the populations in need. — including ties between the routine health systems and campaigns.

 The research and analysis was conducted by Camber Collective, with support from the Bill & Melinda Gates Foundation.
 The Camber Collective is supporting The Task Force for Global Health as it establishes a coalition focused on improving the effectiveness of health campaigns.
 This video overview and report provide context and background for the coalition’s next steps.